farisk263/Red-Wine-Quality-Check/README.md

 - Clone a copy of the repository.

-- Using an IDE and open the RedWineQuality.java
+- Using an IDE and open the RedWineQualityCheck.java

 ```